import numpy as np

 raise ValueError(

-"range must be a tuple (min, max) or a sequence of such tuples, one per axis"
+"Range must be None, a tuple (min, max), or a sequence of such tuples, one per axis"

 )